Compartment syndrome

 Acute

-Abdominal compartment syndrome occurs when the intra-abdominal pressure exceeds 20 mmHg and abdominal perfusion pressure is less than 60 mmHg.
-This disease process is associated with organ dysfunction and multiple organ failures.
-There are many causes, which can be broadly grouped into three mechanisms: primary (internal bleeding and swelling); secondary (vigorous fluid replacement as an unintended complication of resuscitative medical treatment, leading to the acute formation of ascites and a rise in intra-abdominal pressure); and recurrent (compartment syndrome that has returned after the initial treatment of secondary compartment syndrome).[28]
+Abdominal compartment syndrome occurs when the intra-abdominal pressure exceeds 20 mmHg and abdominal perfusion pressure is less than 60 mmHg.[32]
+There are many causes, which can be broadly grouped into three mechanisms: primary (internal bleeding and swelling); secondary (vigorous fluid replacement as an unintended complication of resuscitative medical treatment, leading to the acute formation of ascites and a rise in intra-abdominal pressure); and recurrent (compartment syndrome that has returned after the initial treatment of secondary compartment syndrome).[32][33]

-Compartment syndrome after snake bite is rare.[29]
-Its incidence varies from 0.2 to 1.36% as recorded in case reports.[30]
-Compartment syndrome is more common in children possibly due to inadequate volume of the bodily fluid to dilute the snake venom.[29]
-Increased white blood cell count of more than 1,650/μL and aspartate transaminase (AST) level of more than 33.5 U/L could increase the risk of developing compartment syndrome.
-Otherwise, those bitten by venomous snakes should be observed for 48 hours to exclude the possibility of compartment syndrome.[30]
+Compartment syndrome after snake bite is rare.[34]
+Its incidence varies from 0.2% to 1.36% as recorded in case reports.[35]
+Compartment syndrome after a snake bite is more common in children.[34]
+Increased white blood cell count of more than 1,650/μL and aspartate transaminase (AST) level of more than 33.5 U/L are associated with developing compartment syndrome.[35]
+Otherwise, those bitten by venomous snakes should be observed for 48 hours to exclude the possibility of compartment syndrome.[35]

 Acute compartment syndrome due to severe/uncontrolled hypothyroidism is rare.[36]